An Investigation of Newton-Sketch and Subsampled Newton Methods: Analysis

 \end{enumerate}

-In practice, most machine learning problems are regularized and therefore assumption~$A.1$ is satisfied.
-Assumption~$A.2$ is a standard assumption in the context of Newton-type methods.
-Concerning Assumption $A.3$, variances are always bounded for the finite-sum problem.
-Assumption~$A.4$ is imposed on non-negative numbers and is less restrictive than assuming that the iterates are bounded.
+In practice, most finite-sum problems are regularized and therefore Assumption~A.1 is satisfied.
+Assumption~A.2 is a standard (and convenient) in the analysis of Newton-type methods.
+Concerning Assumption~A.3, variances are always bounded for the finite-sum problem.
+Assumption~A.4 is imposed on non-negative numbers and is less restrictive than assuming that the iterates are bounded.

+Assumption A1 is relaxed in \cite{roosta2018sub} so that only the full Hessian $\nabla^2F$ is assumed positive definite, and not the Hessian of each individual component, $\nabla^2 F_i$.
+However, \cite{roosta2018sub} only provides per-iteration improvement in probability, and hence, convergence of the overall method is not established.
+Rather than dealing with these intricacies, we rely on Assumption~A1 to focus instead on the interaction between the CG linear solver and the efficiency of method.

-We now state the main theorem of the paper, and follow the technique in \cite[Theorem 3.2]{exact2018ima} to prove the result.
-That result is based, however, on the worst-case analysis of the CG method.
-Our result gives a more realistic bound that exploits the properties of the CG iteration.
+We now state the main theorem of the paper.
+We follow the proof technique in \cite[Theorem 3.2]{exact2018ima} but rather than assuming the worst-case behavior of the CG method, we give a more realistic bound that exploits the properties of the CG iteration.
 Let, $0 < \lambda^{T_k}_1 \leq \lambda^{T_k}_2 \leq \cdots \leq \lambda^{T_k}_d$ denote the eigenvalues of subsampled Hessian $\nabla^2 F_{T_k}(w_k)$.
+In what follows, $\mathbb{E}$ denotes total expectation and $\mathbb{E}_k$ conditional expectation at the $k$th iteration.

 \begin{thm} Suppose that Assumptions A.1--A.4 hold.
-Let $\{w_k\}$ be the iterates generated by the Subsampled Newton-CG method with $\alpha_k=1$, where the step $p_k$ is defined by \eqref{substep} with
+Let $\{w_k\}$ be the iterates generated by the Subsampled Newton-CG method (SSN-CG) with $\alpha_k=1$, and

 and suppose that the number of CG steps performed at iteration $k$ is the smallest integer $r_k$ such that

 Then, if $||w_0 - w^*|| \leq \min \left\{\frac{\mu}{2M}, \frac{\mu}{2\gamma M}\right\}$, we have